Butch Walker: Solo

-Butch Walker then began a solo career, releasing the albums Left of Self-Centered in 2002, Letters in 2004 and The Rise and Fall of Butch Walker and the Let's-Go-Out-Tonites in 2006.
+Walker's solo career began with the release of his albums Left of Self-Centered in 2002, Letters in 2004 and The Rise and Fall of Butch Walker and the Let's-Go-Out-Tonites in 2006.
 In 2005 he played over 200 live shows across both the U.S. and Japan, and he released his first DVD, Live at Budokan.
-At the end of 2005, he was named as Rolling Stones producer of the year.
-Butch Walker was featured as a headlining artist on the MySpace-promoted Inaugural Hotel Cafe tour, supporting independent artists from the Los Angeles venue of the same name.
+Walker was featured as a headlining artist on the inaugural Hotel Cafe tour, supporting independent artists from the Los Angeles venue of the same name.

 In 2008, Walker released the live album Leavin' the Game on Luckie Street.
 He then collaborated with Michael Chislett of The Academy Is... and Darren Dodd of The Let's Go Out Tonites under the name 1969, releasing a full-length debut album titled Maya on April 1, 2008.

-His 4th album, Sycamore Meadows, was released on November 11, with the first single being "The Weight of Her".
-A music video was released for "Ships in a Bottle" which documents Walker walking on the grounds of his home on Sycamore Meadows Drive in Southern California after it was destroyed by the wildfires of November 2007.
-Both Maya and Sycamore Meadows were released on a limited run of vinyl.
+His fourth album, Sycamore Meadows, was released on November 11, with the first single being "The Weight of Her".
+A music video was released for the song "Ships in a Bottle", featuring Walker walking on the grounds of his home on Sycamore Meadows Drive in Southern California after it was destroyed by the wildfires of November 2007.
+Both Maya and Sycamore Meadows were released on limited runs of vinyl.

-Walker played a series of sold-out live shows with just acoustic guitar and vocals beginning in fall 2009, accompanied at various times by Pink, actor Jeremy Piven, Jim Bianco, the Chapin Sisters, Gregory Macdonald of Sloan (band) and more.
+Walker played a series of sold-out acoustic live shows beginning in the fall of 2009, accompanied at various times by Pink, actor Jeremy Piven, Jim Bianco, the Chapin Sisters, Gregory Macdonald of Sloan (band) and more.
 Out of the shows came a cover of Taylor Swift's single "You Belong with Me" on banjolin, which was later recorded as a video and audio version in his studio.
 Swift blogged about the video and then invited Walker to appear with her at the winter 2010 Grammy Awards.